 The Novice Technique classes are extremely useful for Ballroom and Latin dancers who have 6 months or more experience.
 You will spend time on Waltz, Quickstep, Cha-cha-cha and Jive, and work on improving aspects or steps often encountered in routines, such as holding your frame or spinning.
 You will also learn to perform steps from a third dance in a style that you might not be so familiar with (such as Tango or Samba).

 In the Intermediate/Advanced Technique classes, the steps are broken down much further, and more attention is paid to body movement, connecting with your partner, and so on.
 The level of these classes is quite high, so talk to the coach if you are unsure whether to go to Novice or Int/Adv.

 They are very useful classes and your dancing will improve tremendously if you take even a little time to practise what you’ve learned before the next lesson.

 Technique practices are also very suitable for people who really want to dance competitively, but do not yet have a partner.
 Apart from upkeeping and improving your dancing, they are meant to act as a platform for single dancers to meet other dancers of their level.

 One of the most exciting aspects of being part of IC Dance Team is competing together as a team.
-During the first part of the year (September – March), the majority of the university competitions throughout the UK take place, and we traditionally attend four of them.
-This culminates with the Inter-Varsity Dance Competition (IVDC), held in the beginning of March in Blackpool – the biggest and most important university competition of the year.
+During term 1 and 2 the majority of the university competitions throughout the UK take place, and we traditionally attend three of them.
+This culminates with the Inter-Varsity Dance Competition, held in Blackpool – the biggest and most important university competition of the year.

-In the second part of the competitive season (March – September), we attend open circuit competitions.
+After Blackpool is the second part of the competitive season when we attend open circuit competitions.
 These do not distinguish between students and ex-students as in the university circuit.

 University circuit competitions